MEET TRIGLYPH

 As an expert interpreter of light and shadow, Dylan is acutely sensitive to the environment around him and has a meticulous approach to composition.
 This enables him to capture individuals and places with a spontaneity that makes both appear authentic and entirely natural.
 His images possess a timeless quality that removes the subject, and the viewer, from the chaotic rush of daily life, if only for a moment.

-Dylan’s professional life is centred on London and his home county of Sussex, where he lives with his wife and three young children.
+Dylan’s professional life is centred on London and his home county of Sussex.

 You can find more about him at www.dylan-thomas.com